jkctech/WiiHero/README.md

 # WiiHero
-WiiHero is a utility program that allows you to use your **Nintendo Wii guitar** on your PC.
-By using an **Arduino** as a proxy, we emulate a **XBOX 360 controller** to Windows and use that to play all games we want.
+WiiHero is a project that allows you to use your **Nintendo Wii guitar** on your PC.
+By using an **Arduino** as a proxy and a C# project we emulate an **XBOX 360 controller** to Windows.

 ### How to play

-To use WiiHero, you have to follow these steps:
+To prepare, you have to follow these steps:

-1. Connect to your Arduino over serial.
+* Install the [WiiChuck](https://github.com/madhephaestus/WiiChuck) Arduino library.
+* Upload the Arduino sketch.
+* Install the XBOX 360 driver **ScpDriverInstaller.exe**.
+(This only has to be done once.)

+Now we can run WiiHero.
+Follow these steps:

+* Select the proper COM port from the list.
+* Press connect.
-2. Select which controller you want to play on (For multiple players)
+* Select which controller you want to play on.
+(For multiple players, Controller 1 is default)
-3. Install the driver **ScpDriverInstaller.exe** (Do this only one)
-4. Press plug to plug in the virtual controller.
+* Press "Plug" to plug-in the virtual controller.

-The Arduino and guitar need a handshake to function.
+The Arduino and guitar need a so called "handshake" to function.
+This handshake only runs on the startup of the Arduino.
 This means that when the Arduino and guitar have been disconnected, you need to reset the Arduino.
-You can do this by either un-and re-plugging it, or pressing the reset button on the Arduino board.
+You can do this by either un-and re-plugging it or pressing the reset button on the Arduino board.

 ![Program](http://jkctech.nl/posts/wiihero/pictures/program.png)